gkapfham/python-talk-abstracts/README.md

 my students and colleagues.
 I am making these available to the community so that others can review the details of talks accepted to this type of conference.
-Whenever appropriate, I have enhanced the abstracts to make references to the most up-to-date web sites and GitHub repositories.
+Whenever appropriate, I have enhanced the abstracts to make references to the most up-to-date websites and GitHub repositories.

 This is a summary of the files containing abstracts for talks that I have given at Python-related conferences: